NewGenApps

 The trade-offs, stated honestly

 Fail-closed means the system will sometimes refuse to answer when a looser design would have guessed — and a guess is right more often than not, which makes the discipline feel pessimistic.
-The defence is that the cases where the guess is wrong are exactly the cases that matter, and you cannot tell them apart at the moment of the guess.
+That is exactly the trap: a design calibrated by the common case is blind to the expensive tail.
+The cases where the guess is wrong are exactly the cases that matter, and you cannot tell them apart at the moment of the guess.
 You are trading a small amount of availability for a large amount of trustworthiness, and in any decision system that is the correct trade.

 How to apply it